mohsenim/mohsenim.github.io/pages/JEFP_corpus.md

 ### References

-*  Mohseni, M.; Gast, V.; Redies, C. _Fractality and Variability in Canonical and Non-Canonical English Fiction and in Non-Fictional Texts_.
-Front.
+*  Mohseni, Mahdi, Volker Gast, Christoph Redies, _Fractality and Variability in Canonical and Non-Canonical English Fiction and in Non-Fictional Texts_, Front.
 Psychol.
 2021, 12, 920.
-*  Mohseni, Mahdi, Christoph Redies, and Volker Gast (2022).
-“Approximate Entropy in Canonical and Non-Canonical Fiction”.
-In: Entropy 24.2, p.
+*  Mohseni, Mahdi, Christoph Redies, and Volker Gast, _Approximate Entropy in Canonical and Non-Canonical Fiction_, In: Entropy 24.2, 2022, p.
 277.
-*  Bloom, H. _The Western Canon: The Books and School of the Ages_.
-Harcourt: New York, NY, USA, 1994.
+*  Bloom, Harold, _The Western Canon: The Books and School of the Ages_, Harcourt: New York, NY, USA, 1994.
-*  Green, C. Introducing the Corpus of the Canon of Western Literature: A Corpus for Culturomics and Stylistics.
-Lang.
-Lit.
-2017, 26, 282–299.
+*  Green, Clarence , _Introducing the Corpus of the Canon of Western Literature: A Corpus for Culturomics and Stylistics_, Lang.
+Lit., 2017, 26, 282–299.